 Use your skills as you learn

-Computing Science is a discipline that involves the study and development of computer systems.
+Computing Science is the discipline that involves the study and development of computer systems.
 This can involve either new or existing systems.
 The stimulating aspect of this degree program is that you can put the knowledge and skills you acquire to practical use straight away, for example by writing a useful computer program.

 More than just programming

 If you choose to study Computing Science at Groningen, you will learn high-level programming in several languages.
 But programming accounts for only a quarter of the degree.
-You will also be producing documentation, carrying out analyses, working on your math knowledge and skills, collaborating with others, giving presentations and writing.
+You will also be producing documentation, carrying out analyses, working on your math knowledge and skills, collaborating with others, giving presentations, and writing.

 Computing science is a good subject to study if you have wide-ranging interests; it can be easily combined with another subject area.